peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 L(\tilde{u}) = \tilde{u}e^{-\tilde{u}}[I_0(\tilde{u}) + I_1(\tilde{u})]
 $$

-Using this analytic form, it can be shown that for large mass path, equivalent width approaches:
+Using this analytical form, it can be shown that for a large mass path, the equivalent width approaches:

 $$
 W \approx 2\sqrt{S\alpha u}
 $$

-This is the _strong line limit_, when absorption by a single line grows in proportion to the square root of mass path $\sqrt{u}$.
+This is the _strong line limit_, when absorption by a single line grows in proportion to the square root of mass path ($\sqrt{u}$).

 The absorption by a single line starts off linearly, but with increasing absorber amount the monochromatic radiance near the line centre becomes